mellypop/curse-of-strahd/docs/Characters/Vallaki/Izek Strazni.md

 ---
+aliases:
+  - Izek
 status: dead
+tags:
+  - enemy
+  - guard
 ---

+Izek is the leader of the guards of [[Vallaki|Vallaki]]

 The [[Burgomaster Vargas|Baron]]'s number one henchman who seems to commission dolls from [[Quests/Blinski's Toys|Blinski's Toys]] that look like various women.